ztlevi/hexo_blog/source/about/index.md

 type: "whoami"
 ---

----
+# Who am I

 Hello, my name is Ting Zhou.

-I am an Deep Learning Engineer and an evil emacser.
+I am an Machine Learning Engineer and an emacser.